Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Citizens can utilize the Taylor County Clerk’s Office or the Texas Department of State Health Services for marriage and divorce records.

-Search Taylor County Marital Records (Marriage, Divorce & Dissolution of Marriage) Through the Texas Department of State Health Services
+Look Up Taylor County Marital Records (Marriage, Divorce & Dissolution of Marriage) via the Texas Department of State Health Services

 The Clerk’s Office keeps Taylor County public records of marital events, which can be found through the online marriage record search tool that allows citizens to search for all marriage licenses and events in the area.10